ray-project/ray/doc/source/data/batch_inference.rst

 Learn more
 ----------

-TODO add the right examples here, maybe create a new one.
+..
+TODO:: add the right examples here, maybe create a new one.

 Batch inference is just one small part of the Machine Learning workflow, and only a fraction of what Ray can do.